VirgilSecurity/demo-twilio-backend-nodejs/README.md

  the following requirements:

  * `scope` must be `"application"`.
  * `identity` must be unique.
-Attempt to register a card with duplicate identity will result in an error.
+Attempt to register a card with duplicate identity will result in `400 BadRequest` error.
  * Must contain `"deviceId"` attribute in the `data` field.
 Device id can be any string that uniquely identifies user's device.